keeeper85/ITCandidateEvaluator/README.md

 Years 2023 and 2024 brought a massive popularity for IT-related jobs.
 Suddenly everyone wanted to become a programmer.<br>
 At the same time covid-related bubble has popped which resulted in cutting employment among many companies, especially these working in IT branches.<br>
-The outcome was predictable - every new job offer is getting hundreds or thousands resumes.<br>
+The outcome was predictable - every new job offer is getting hundreds or thousands applications.<br>
 Even using automatic filters such as various ATS-es, HR recruiters are left with dozens of valid candidates, where each seems to be perfect for the position.<br>
-To find the best amongst them hours and hours have to be spent on interviews, mostly with the assistance of a qualified technical expert.<br>
+To find the best among them hours and hours have to be spent on interviews, mostly with the assistance of a qualified technical expert.<br>
 (Whose hourly rate is high, and they'd rather be doing something more productive that time)<br>
 <b>The evaluation process of candidates should be more automatic and standardized to be quick, effective and fair.</b><br>

 <h2>The solution</h2>

 Having the last sentence in mind I have developed ITCandidateEvaluator - a tool which can be used before, during and after the interviews.<br>
 This app will help you organize all your recruitment processes and their applicants.
-It will also guide you through the interview process, so it's the same for each candidate.<br>
+It will also guide you through the interview process, so it's the same for each candidate.
 You can modify the steps of the recruitment as you wish to adjust them to your needs.<br>

 <h2>Features</h2>